mivano/mindbyte.nl/_posts/2024-01-02-streamlining-helpdesk-operations-leveraging-github-issues-with-custom-workflows-and-templates.md

 4. **Customizable Workflows and Apps**: The ability to add workflows and apps further tailors the experience to your organization's specific needs.

 5. **Project Boards for Visualization**: Employ GitHub's project boards for a visual representation of tasks, allowing you to effortlessly manage and move items through to completion.

+However, it's important to note a key aspect regarding issue visibility.

+**Visibility of Issues:**
+- In GitHub, issues in a repository are visible to all team members with write access, as this access level is required to create issues.
+- Consequently, all tickets are visible to these team members.
+While this promotes transparency and team collaboration, it also means sensitive information could potentially be exposed to a wider internal audience.
+- Remember, as this is an internal system, it's generally expected that confidential or sensitive information should not be shared in these tickets.
+Nonetheless, it's vital to consider this aspect of visibility.

+**Securing Your Helpdesk:**
+- If complete privacy for issues is a priority, consider securing the repository.
+This adds a layer of confidentiality but requires alternative methods for issue creation.
+- One such method is using email integrations for issue creation, like the solution offered by [scitor.io](https://www.scitor.io).
+This allows for a more controlled and private submission of issues while still benefiting from GitHub's issue management capabilities.

+By adding these considerations into your strategy, you can tailor your GitHub helpdesk to meet both the operational and privacy needs of your organization.
+This enhanced approach ensures that you not only leverage GitHub for its efficiency and familiarity but also maintain the necessary level of security and privacy for internal operations.

 ### External Use Considerations: